marvin-gomez/cyclistic_case_study/report.md

 **Step 6: Act**

 Based on the findings from my analysis, I would like to share my insights and provide recommendations Cyclistic’s marketing strategies to convert casual riders to annual members:
-1. Promote Membership Benefits - Launch targeted campaigns emphasizing the cost savings, convenience, and exclusive perks of annual memberships, particularly for frequent casual riders.
+1.	**Promote Membership Benefits** - Launch targeted campaigns emphasizing the cost savings, convenience, and exclusive perks of annual memberships, particularly for frequent casual riders.
+Launch campaigns at high volume stations.
-2. Focus on Peak Usage Times - Align marketing and operational resources with peak times, such as weekends and summer months.
+2.	**Focus on Peak Usage Times** - Align marketing and operational resources with peak times, such as weekends and summer months.
 Offer seasonal promotions or weekend-specific membership deals to capture the interest of casual users during high activity periods.
-3. Enhance User Experience for Casual Riders - Simplify the process of upgrading to an annual membership through the app or website.
+3.	**Enhance User Experience for Casual Riders** - Simplify the process of upgrading to an annual membership through the app or website.
 Provide real-time comparisons showing the cost-effectiveness of memberships after multiple casual rides to encourage conversion.